 There’s no point in creating a bunch of fancy marketing automations if you don’t have any data to review after they run.
 ActiveCampaign offers several different reporting formats both at the campaign level and also for individual contacts.

-Another nice feature of the reporting is that you can see how many of your client leads are at each stage of a campaign.
+Another nice feature of the reporting tool is that you can see how many of your client leads are at each stage of a campaign.
 This format gives you a real-time visual feel to the email reporting, and lets you know where there might be room for improvement.

-The reporting is a great way to build more robust customer profiles off of the data and to target the right segments better and personalize each customer’s experience more closely.
+The reporting is a great way to build more robust customer profiles off the data and to target the right segments better and personalize each customer’s experience more closely.

 Most savvy marketers will use landing pages to better convert visitors into leads.
 Using ActiveCampaign alongside landing page opt-in tools is quite simple.
 It can be used to import emails from landing pages, so the prospect receives an automated welcome email after entering their information.